Voices of the People

 Two meetings generally provides a simple and effective way for people to give voice in a place where all interests, concerns and ideas are heard and respected – not just the issues promoted by politicians and lobby groups.

-At the meetings people share their cares and concerns, hopes and dreams, and in doing so build a powerful sense of community and interconnectedness.
-Such conversations provide a means to create an informed and active electorate, to identify and start to implement solutions and has the potential to influence our leaders with a vision that truly represents citizens.
+At the meetings people share their cares and concerns, hopes and dreams, and in doing so build a powerful sense of community and inter-connectedness.
+These conversations provide a means to create an informed and active electorate and to identify and start to implement solutions.
+They also have the potential to influence our leaders with a vision that truly represents citizens.

 - Download the Kitchen Table Conversations Hosting Kit as a pdf